-Soft plastics include bread, pasta and rice bags, bubble wrap, cereal box liners, chocolate and snack bar wrappers, fresh produce bags, newspaper wrap, plastic film from grocery items such as nappies and toilet paper, plastic bags (NO biodegradable or degradable bags please), plastic sachets, and polypropylene shopping bags.
+Soft plastics include plastic bags, as well as bread, pasta and rice bags, bubble wrap, cereal box liners, chocolate and snack bar wrappers, fresh produce bags, newspaper wrap, plastic film from grocery items such as nappies and toilet paper, plastic sachets and polypropylene shopping bags (i.e. ‘green’ bags).

 Residents can also drop off small amounts of soft plastics at one of Council’s Specialty Recycling Hubs

-The Specialty Recycling Hubs accept small amounts of the following items from local residents for recycling:
+The Specialty Recycling Hub accepts small amounts of the following items from local residents for recycling:

 - CDs, DVDs, VHS tapes, floppy discs and cassette tapes